Live Product · Solo Project

 Design Process

-From sketches to shipped product in 3 phases.
+From sketches to a working product in 3 phases.

 1